roberttwomey/dsc160-final/README.md

 - Why is it interesting? (personally, culturally, politically, other)
 - List three papers / art projects that are references for this work.

-## Data
+## Data and Model

 (10 points)

-This section will describe your data and its origins.
-Each item should contain a name of the data source, a link to the source, and any necessary background information such as:
-- What is your cultural data source?
-- When was it made?
-- Who created the works?
-- Is it digital native, or is it some kind of scan, recording, photo, etc., of an analog form?
+In the final submission, this section will describe both the data you use for this project and any pre-existing models/neural nets.
+For each you should provide the name, a textual description, and a link.
+If there is a paper (for neural net) link that as well.
+- Such and such Neural Net.
+The short description of this neural net.
+[Title of Paper with Link]().
+[Link to code Repo]().
+- Training data.
+Short description of training data including bibliographic info.
+[Link to data]().

 ## Code